Kuwait's Al Zour to ramp up oil products exports from record levels in Jan

 Kuwait's naphtha exports excluding Al Zourhttps://tmsnrt.rs/41pbSjc

-(Reporting by Florence Tan and Jeslyn Lerh in Singapore, Mohi Narayan in New Delhi;)
+(Reporting by Florence Tan and Jeslyn Lerh in Singapore, and Mohi Narayan in New Delhi; Editing by Robert Birsel)

 ((Florence.Tan@thomsonreuters.com; Jeslyn.Lerh@thomsonreuters.com; Mohi.Narayan@thomsonreuters.com))